gnilrets/Birst_Command/README.md

 ====================

 Birst Command is a Ruby gem that allows you to build Ruby scripts that interface with the Birst Web API.
+It also comes with a simple command line tool that can be used to execute simple API requests from the command line.

 Note: this is not an officially-sanctioned Birst project.
 I'm just a Birst user that needed to set up a very basic Ruby interface.